Upcoming changes for this guidance

 - understand the tikanga and kawa that whānau wish to observe during conference proceedings

-- supporting tamariki and rangatahi to stay within whānau, hapū and iwi wherever possible
+- supporting tamariki and rangatahi to stay within family, whānau, hapū and iwi or family group, wherever possible

-- throughout the conference, supporting whanaungatanga responsibilities and obligations and roles held by participants, and others involved in the life of te tamaiti or rangatahi, to help address the concerns or offending, and achieve oranga for te tamaiti or rangatahi
+- throughout the conference, supporting whanaungatanga responsibilities and obligations and roles held by participants, and others involved in the life of te tamaiti or rangatahi, to help address the concerns, needs or wellbeing, or offending, and achieve oranga for te tamaiti or rangatahi by providing assistance

 - encouraging consideration of whakapapa connections for te tamaiti or rangatahi in the decision-making, and the implications of decisions made now for their whakapapa.